Intrenion/Milcraft/doctrine/the-arms-of-the-future.md

 ## Practice 2: Build communications that survive interference

 **Problem**
-Dependence on a few radio and data links lets electronic attacks disrupt the whole force.
+Dependence on a few radio and data links allows electronic attacks to disrupt the entire force.

 **Action**
 Use dispersed networks that can change frequencies and continue operating with limited contact.